Like a conventional hybrid, a plug-in hybrid or PHEV uses two different power systems.

 The larger capacity of the PHEV’s battery also means that it can travel at higher speeds in all-electric mode.

 Range varies with battery size.
-Today’s PHEVs vary in range from a low of 11 miles to a high of 72 miles on battery power (per EPA ratings).
+Today’s PHEVs vary in range from a low of 12 miles to a high of 97 miles on battery power (per EPA ratings).
+The sweet spot seems to be about 30 miles of EV range.
+Repeated studies have found that most U.S. drivers travel less than 30 miles a day during the nomal work-week.
 The ability to travel so far on electricity alone and then to operate as a regular hybrid gives PHEVS much better fuel efficiency than conventional hybrid models.
 Their ability to use a gasoline engine for propulsion gives them greater range than battery-electric cars, or BEVs.

 Plug-in hybrids come with several powertrain types.